 - Annual: $872 for rowing, erging, etc. throughout the year.
 Due February 26.

 - For those with irregular schedules, BIR offers a “punch card” good for ten rows for $160.
-Please note that all punch cards cards expire nine months after purchase with any unused “punches” forfeited.
+Please note that punch cards cards expire nine months after purchase with any unused “punches” forfeited.
 Punch cards can be purchased via iCrew from the BIR Store

 Scholarships may be available based on need and funding availability.